dprabin25/BioShift/README.md

 Type the foloowing to create Conda Environment for BioShift

-conda create -n bioshift python=3.12 -y
+'conda create -n bioshift python=3.12 -y'

-conda activate bioshift
+'conda activate bioshift'

 Note: We tested and 3.12.1 and 3.12.2